-A cravat occurs after a severe deflation when the wingtip becomes trapped in the glider lines.
-It can occur on the Boomerang 7, usually after big deflations or in cascading situations.
+A cravat occurs after a severe deflation when the wing tip becomes trapped in the glider lines.
+It can occur on the Boomerang 8, usually after big deflations or in cascading situations.
 The pilot should be familiar with the procedure for correcting it.
 Counter brake and/or weight shift and pump the brake on the tangled side.
-On the Boomerang 7 there is a separate stabilizer/winglet main line that goes down to the C3-riser with the C3 line.
+On the Boomerang 8 there is a separate stabilizer/winglet main line that goes down to the B-riser with the B1, B2 and B3 lines.
 This line usually becomes slack in the event of a cravat.
-Pull it down completely until it becomes tight or pump out strongly by pulling B3 line and the cravat normally comes out.
-If you have enough altitude, you can try to come out by full stall manoeuvre.
-However, since full stall manoeuvre is dangerous, you need to train enough in advance.
+Pull it down completely until it becomes tight or pump out strongly by pulling the B3 line and the cravat normally comes out.
+If you have enough altitude, you can try to exit a cravat with a full stall manoeuvre.
+However, since the full stall is a dangerous manoeuvre, you need to train sufficiently in advance.
 Please refer to 'Full stall' for details.